Executive Insights: Fundraising Trends from 25 Million Gifts

 1. Storytelling Matters

-• Rather than centering the donor in your nonprofit's story, make sure the story's all about your constituents—the real heroes.
+• Rather than centering the donor in your nonprofit's story, make sure the story's all about your clients—the real heroes.
 Give donors a supporting role in your active story, and give them an opportunity to understand the impact they've contributed to.

 • Deliver on your promises—Donors want to see the impact being made, not get continued assurances that it will happen eventually.